mtdukes/redistricting2021/readme.md

 - [DRA interactive](https://davesredistricting.org/maps#viewmap::c0632322-f2ec-4d0a-b6d4-656a6d819e74)

 ### N.C.
 Senate
 50 districts.
+Ideal population: 208,788 (+/- 10,439.4)

 Based on county clustering established by the Stephenson ruling:
 - 10 districts are fixed inside a single county cluster
 - 26 districts are contained in 7 fixed county clusters
 - 14 districts are contained in 4 groups of county clusters with 2 choices each, or 16 combinations total